elisvcodes/IOIGaming/README.md

 ### 5. Pages
 ![Products](https://user-images.githubusercontent.com/69530035/132147339-1fd05baf-1831-4897-9b4b-17495fb59dff.gif)
 Create unique pages that can be retrieved from the api.
-Retrievable data includes hero images, link to where the hero image is pointing to as well as create page description.
+Retrievable data includes hero image, link to where the hero image is pointing to as well as page description.